Powered by

 "We have advertised the government"

 An intern at the Chief Minister's office says that they were the ones who brought numerous government-initiated schemes to every household.
 According to them, they continued this work even amidst the election campaign.
-They, the Jan Seva Mitras, attribute a significant part of BJP's successful return to power to their efforts.
+They, the Jan Seva Mitras, attribute a significant part of the BJP's successful return to power to their efforts.

 Bharat Kurmi, who resides in Sagar, noted that there has been a rise in the voter turnout in Madhya Pradesh this year.
 The influence of the Seva Mitras' promotions was offered as an explanation for this phenomenon.
 Notably, Madhya Pradesh recorded a voting percentage of 76.22, marking it as the highest recorded in its history to date.
 However, Kurmi pointed out that, despite the government's efforts to foster good governance, it seems to be neglecting the Jan Seva Mitras' who play a vital role in ensuring it.